Philips 243B1JH review: a great compact home-office monitor

 USB-C connectivity means you can connect a laptop over a single cable, and 100W of power delivery for that laptop means it can be any laptop, including something high-power such as the MacBook Pro 16-inch.
 Many similar screens top out at 65W, which is fine for 13-inch laptops, but will struggle with the big boys.

 The camera pack is particularly interesting, because there’s more in there than a 1080p webcam.
-As well as maintaining your privacy by being useless when not in its proper forward-pointing position, it has all the goodies required for Windows Hello and a proximity sensor that cuts the juice when it detects you’ve wandered off, boosting the screen’s green credentials.
-The power switch, too, actually switches the monitor off rather than putting it into standby.
+As well as maintaining your privacy by being useless when not in its proper forward-pointing position, it has all the goodies required for Windows Hello.
+There's more - in the screen's bottom bezel lurks a proximity sensor that cuts the juice when it detects you’ve wandered off, boosting the screen’s green credentials and the power switch actually switches the monitor off rather than putting it into standby.

 The stand is a flexible model that comes in two parts and joins with a thumbscrew before clunking into the standard spring-loaded joint at the back of the screen.
 It swivels, tilts, and tips all the way over into portrait orientation if you want it to.